 Sarover Portico – Located right in the heart of Palampur, the 4-star Sarover Portico will pamper you with its services, amazing staff, and a 360° bar and restaurant.
 Rated 8.4 on Booking.com, Sarover Portico won’t disappoint you.
 Click here to book the hotel.

-The Bliss Palampur – Situated slightly away from the center of the town, the 3-star hotel offers a terrace restaurant with sumptuous views of the Dhauladhar range.
-The hotel has buffet breakfast, karaoke, and lounge facilities.
-They have various room types, and also has a family room if you’re traveling with your close-knit family.
-For those visiting for business, The Bliss also has a business center and a seamless WiFi connection.
-The plus point it is you choose a room with a balcony you will have a memorable stay at The Bliss Palampur.
+The Bliss Palampur – Situated slightly away from the centre of the town, the 3-star hotel offers a terrace restaurant with sumptuous views of the Dhauladhar range.
+The hotel has a buffet breakfast, karaoke, and lounge facilities.
+They have various room types and also have a family room if you’re travelling with your close-knit family.
+For those visiting for business, The Bliss also has a business centre and a seamless WiFi connection.
+The plus point is if you choose a room with a balcony you will have a memorable stay at The Bliss Palampur.
 Click here if you would like to book the hotel.

 So, this is my Palampur Travel Guide with all the must-see places to visit in Palampur.
 Tell me what all the things you’d like to do on your Palampur trip.